diegargon/monnet/README.md

 ## MonNet Status

-Monnet is in an early version, a rudimentary method was added to update but it is likely to break something between versions.
+MonNet is currently in an early version.
+A rudimentary method has been added for updating, but it is possible that it may encounter issues between versions.

+I haven't added the EN language yet. /lang/*

 # MonNet Install
 Install LAMP + Composer